We have a range of practical resources to help you put the UN Bangkok Rules into practice.

 Combines analysis of the Rules, interactive assessments and application of the Rules to real life situations, with a certificate issued on completion.
 Developed with Human Rights Education Associates.

 Support for bodies monitoring places of detention to incorporate a gender perspective into their work and address violence against women and girls.
 A joint publication with the Association for the Prevention of Torture (APT).
-Multiple languages available.
+English, Russian, Arabic, Georgian, Spanish, French.

 Quarterly e-bulletin on women in the criminal justice system